 Thanks for taking action!

-If you edit the Confirmation Email, be sure to include/don't delete the
+Note: If you edit the Confirmation Email, make sure to include/not delete the

-[submission:confirm_url] token.
-As this will provide the link to confirm the email address.
-Without it, the action can't be completed and the supporters get stuck!
+[submission:confirm_url] token, as it will provide the link to confirm the email address.
+Without it, the action cannot be completed and the supporters get stuck!

 At the end of the section there is a small link that lists all available tokens, which you can use to make your email more meaningful.
 For example you can address your supporter by name and provide a confirmation url, as well as referring to the donation amount or any other field, where you have requested information from the supporter.
 Simply copy and paste your desired token.
 You can find more about tokens here.

 You can choose to send your email as html or plain text.
-With html you will have colors, images and different font-sizes available, with plain text you get - plain text.
+With html you will have colours, images and different font-sizes available, with plain text you get, well plain text ;)

 Send protest emails to your target